OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-15.md

 ## Acts 15:27

-Therefore, we have sent Judas and Silas, who themselves will also report the same things by word of mouth.
+Therefore, we are sending Judas and Silas to confirm by word of mouth what we are writing.

 ## Acts 15:28

-For it seemed good to the Holy Spirit and to us
-to lay upon you no greater burden than these essentials:
+It seemed good to the Holy Spirit and to us not to burden you with anything beyond these essential requirements:

 ## Acts 15:29

-that you abstain from things sacrificed to idols, from blood, from things strangled, and from sexual immorality;
-if you keep yourselves free from such things, you will do well.
-Farewell.”
+You are to abstain from food sacrificed to idols, from blood, from the meat of strangled animals, and from sexual immorality.
+If you keep yourselves from these things, you will do well.
+Farewell.

 ---

 ## Acts 15:30

-So when they were sent away, they went down to Antioch;
-and after gathering the congregation together, they delivered the letter.
+So the men were sent off and went down to Antioch, where they gathered the church together and delivered the letter.

 ## Acts 15:31

-When they had read it, they rejoiced because of its encouragement.
+The people read it and rejoiced for its encouraging message.

 ## Acts 15:32

-Judas and Silas, also being prophets themselves, encouraged and strengthened the brothers and sisters with a lengthy message.
+Judas and Silas, who were also prophets, said much to encourage and strengthen the believers.

 ## Acts 15:33

-After they had spent time there, they were sent away from the brothers and sisters in peace to those who had sent them out.
+After spending some time there, they were sent off by the believers with the blessing of peace to return to those who had sent them.

 ## Acts 15:34